keenresearch/keenasr-ios-poc/README.md

 #kaldi-ios-pos
-NOTE: version 0.3, with support for custom decoding graph building, is available for download from http://keenresearch.com/kaldi-ios-framework.
-This POC will soon be updated to showcase use of custom decoding graph building.
+NOTE: Kaldi-iOS version 0.3.1, with a few bug fixes and coupld of new features is available for download from http://keenresearch.com/kaldi-ios-framework.

 A proof-of-concept app that shows how to run Kaldi-iOS automated speech recognition framework.
 For more details see http://keenresearch.com/kaldi-ios-framework.

-The demo uses acoustic models in librispeech-gmm-en-us directory (tri1 models from librispeech egs).
-Aternatively, you can use nnet2 decoder and models in librispeech-nnet2-en-us directory (originally from http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/exp/nnet2_online/nnet_ms_a_online/).
-Nnet2 consumes about 3x more memory (140MB vs 45MB) and runs slower than GMM decoder.
+The demo uses acoustic models in librispeech-nnet2-en-us directory (http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/exp/nnet2_online/nnet_ms_a_online).
+Aternatively, you can use gmm decoder and models in librispeech-gmm-en-us directory (tri1 librispeech models; will be updated soon).

-A simple bigram language model that listens to numbers 1-100 (and couple of other phrases) is used in the app.
-HCLG file is referenced from the model directory (librispeech-nnet2-en-us/HCLG.fst).
-You can replace it with a different decoding graph; you  will need to compile it using Kaldi tools and relevant data from http://kaldi-asr.org/downloads/build/10/trunk/egs/librispeech/s5/).
-Future releases of KaldiIOS framework will allow end users to provide either a grammar file or a bigram language model instead of the decoding graph.
+Three different demos are provided in this POC:
+1. Music library voice control: your music library will be loaded and song names and artist names will be used to create a custom decoding graph
+2. Contacts voice control: your contacts will be loaded and first/last name will be used to create a custom decoding graph
+3. Educational Reading Demo: demonstrates ASR use for following users reading aloud, but highlighting words as they are read.
+Oral reading rate of speech is computed in real time.
+Additional information related to oral reading fluency will be available in future releases.